derthadams/IMDb-to-neo4j/README.md

 | :----: |
 ![neo4j schema](https://user-images.githubusercontent.com/39425112/135366038-76c46fa4-366d-4775-a07e-e54d3b4f6cc5.png)

-Not only does the code scrape data and store it, it also cleans and transforms the data into a different schema.

 ### Code organization
-I structured my code in two parts:
+The code is structured in two parts:
 1. A library `imdb-to-neo4j.py` which contains multipurpose classes and functions that handle scraping the IMDb pages and interacting with the neo4j database.
 2. Standalone scripts that use `imdb-to-neo4j.py` to accomplish individual tasks: